How to explain endometriosis to your partner? From a husband of a wife with endometriosis…

 Be sure to listen to your partner when he’s trying to express himself.
 In the same way, as he is, be understanding and supportive.

 I know you shouldn’t promise things, and this is not what I’m saying here.
-While trying to figure out how to explain endometriosis to your partner you have to mention sex because endometriosis causes a lot of sexual tension…
+While trying to figure out how to explain endometriosis to your partner you have to mention sexy times because endometriosis causes a lot of sexual tension…

 Up to 69% of women with this brutal condition report avoiding intercourse at some point, due to pain.

 Physical intimacy is something we crave.
 It’s human nature.
 But don’t be alarmed, as we (men) are simple creatures, who don’t need much to be satisfied.
-However, for too many of us, it is not just about orgasm, although to the majority of men is…
+However, for too many of us, it is not just about the finish, although to the majority of men is…

 But if you want to try penetration: